 Our Energy Supply Plan, combined with recent rainfall is ensuring energy security for Tasmania.

-Importantly, our major storages continue to recover.
-Great Lake storage levels increased from 13.9 per cent last week to 14.7 per cent this week.
-Lake Gordon improved from 9.4 per cent last week to 10.8 per cent this week.
-While this is encouraging, it will obviously take time for these two major storages to recover.
+Storage levels at Great Lake have increased from 14.7 per cent to 15.7 per cent.
+Storage levels at Lake Gordon improved from 10.8 per cent to 11.6 per cent.
+While this is welcome, it will take time for these two major storages to recover.

 While we have turned the corner, we can’t become complacent.
 That’s why the Energy Supply Plan continues to be so important.